-- An internal assessment by the institution on internal governance, risk management, stress testing frameworks, business model, capital and liquidity adequacy and strategy, known as Internal Capital and Liquidity Adequacy Assessment Process ('ICAAP') - A Supervisory Review and Evaluation Process ('SREP'), of which its key purpose is to ensure that institutions have adequate arrangements, strategies, processes and mechanisms, as well as capital and liquidity to ensure a sound management and coverage of their risks to which they are or might be exposed to.
+- An internal assessment by the institution on internal governance, risk management, stress testing frameworks, business model, capital and liquidity adequacy and strategy, known as Internal Capital and Liquidity Adequacy Assessment Process ('ICAAP / ILAAP') - A Supervisory Review and Evaluation Process ('SREP'), of which its key purpose is to ensure that institutions have adequate arrangements, strategies, processes and mechanisms, as well as capital and liquidity to ensure a sound management and coverage of their risks to which they are or might be exposed to.
 This includes risks arising from stress testing exercises and risks an institution may pose to the financial system.

-The Bank is in the process of preparation of its ICAAP / ILAAP report for the year 2023.
+The Bank is in the process of preparation of its ICAAP / ILAAP report for the year 2024.

 The Bank has received its latest SREP communication in February 2023 which noted that the CBC has conducted the SREP of the Bank for 2021 with a reference date of 31 December 2021, following the submission of the Bank's ICAAP report and also having regard to any other relevant information received after that date.
 The CBC's review aimed at assessing whether the Bank has in place robust governance arrangements and effective processes to identify, manage, monitor and report the current and future risks and adequate internal control mechanisms and whether the Bank holds adequate capital to cover the nature and level of the risks which the Bank is or might be exposed.
 Furthermore, CBC communicated the new capital requirements.
-Namely the latest SREP requirement has been set at 3,61% (2022: 3,61%), amending the Total Capital Ratio requirement to 14,11% without Pillar 2 Capital Guidance and to 14,61% with Pillar 2 Capital Guidance both on a standalone and on a consolidated level.
+Namely the latest SREP requirement has been set at 3,61% (2023: 3,61%), amending the Total Capital Ratio requirement to 14,11% without Pillar 2 Capital Guidance and to 14,61% with Pillar 2 Capital Guidance both on a standalone and on a consolidated level.

 It is also noted that in December 2022, the Central Bank of Cyprus set the countercyclical buffer rate that is required to be maintained by authorised credit institutions operating in the Republic from 0% to 0,5%.
 The 0,5% requirement should have been met as from 30 November 2023 and has thus increased the total capital requirement of the Bank to 15,11%.
-It was subsequently communicated that the countercyclical buffer will further increase by 0,5% from 2 June 2024.
+It was subsequently communicated that the countercyclical buffer will further increase by 0,5% from 2 June 2024and has thus increased the total capital requirement of the Bank to 15,61%.
+In January 2025, the CBC, based on its macroprudential policy, decided to increase the countercyclical buffer rate from 1.00% to 1.50% of the total risk exposure amount in Cyprus effective from January 2026.
+Based on the above, the countercyclical buffer rate for the Bank is expected to increase further

-The Bank as at 31 December 2023 was in compliance with the above requirements with adequate buffers on both a standalone and on consolidated basis.
+The Bank as at 31 December 2024 was in compliance with the above requirements with adequate buffers on both a standalone and on consolidated basis.